SharePoint/sp-dev-docs/docs/scenario-guidance/Branding.md

 _**Applies to:** Classic sites_

 Design Manager is a feature in SharePoint that makes it easier to create a fully customized, pixel-perfect design while using the web-design tools that you're already familiar with.
-Design Manager is a publishing feature that is available in publishing sites in both SharePoint and Office 365.
+Design Manager is a publishing feature that is available in classic publishing sites in both SharePoint and Office 365.

 With Design Manager, you can create a visual design for your website by using whatever web design tool or HTML editor you prefer, using only HTML and CSS, and then upload that design into SharePoint.
 Design Manager is the central hub and interface where you manage all aspects of a custom design.